John Tortorella: Playing career

 Tortorella attended Concord-Carlisle High School in Concord, Massachusetts, and he is listed on the school's athletic Hall of Fame wall (1976).
 John's brother, Jim, a goaltender, is also listed on the wall.

 Nicknamed "The Paper Italian", Tortorella played right wing for three years (1978–1981) at the University of Maine.
 While at Maine, he played with his brother Jim, who later became assistant coach for the Harvard Crimson.

 After college, Tortorella went to Sweden to play a year on Kristianstads IK (1981–1982).
 After his season in Sweden, he came back to the United States to play four years of minor professional ice hockey (1982–1986) in the Atlantic Coast Hockey League (ACHL).
 During these years, he played for the Hampton Roads Gulls, Erie Golden Blades and the Virginia Lancers.
 Tortorella never played a game in the NHL.

 Coaching career

 ECHL and AHL teams

 Tortorella's coaching career began with the American Hockey League (AHL)'s Rochester Americans and the East Coast Hockey League (ECHL)'s Virginia Lancers.
 He won the Calder Cup with the 1996 Rochester Americans.

-Tortorella has been credited by ECHL founders, Henry Brabham and Bill Coffey, for coming up with the name for the league during a meeting at a Ramada Inn in Winston-Salem, North Carolina.
+Tortorella has been credited by ECHL founders Henry Brabham and Bill Coffey for coming up with the name for the league during a meeting at a Ramada Inn in Winston-Salem, North Carolina.
 At the time, Tortorella was the head coach of Brabham's Virginia Lancers, but he left the Lancers to become the assistant coach of the American Hockey League (AHL)'s New Haven Nighthawks before the ECHL's inaugural season in 1988.

+Tortorella got his first head coaching chance when John Muckler was fired with four games left in the 1999-2000 season.
+His first game as a professional head coach was on April 1, 2000, which saw the Rangers tie the Boston Bruins 2–2.
+Tortorella went 0–3–1.